tiramizoo/oxid-plugin/README.md

 *   Demo shop settings and data are reverted to default every 4h

+## Prerequisites ##

+*   Register an account on tiramizoo website  (production version [https://tiramizoo.com](https://tiramizoo.com/), testing version [https://sandbox.tiramizoo.com](https://sandbox.tiramizoo.com/))

 ## Installation ##

 *   Switch to [master](https://github.com/tiramizoo/oxid-plugin/tree/master) branch and download code

-*   • Run SQL statements from sql/install.sql file into your database
+*   Run SQL statements from sql/install.sql file into your database

 *   Copy all files from [copy_this](https://github.com/tiramizoo/oxid-plugin/tree/master/copy_this) folder to the OXID eSales installation path.
 This step does not overwrite any files.